DL105- Certificate Sport + Performance Psychology

 Who can apply?

-Designed for anyone interested in understanding how people behave and compete within sport settings, this course is ideal for athletes, coaches, sport managers, parents of athletes and sport scientists of all kinds who work with athletes and performers on a regular basis.
+Designed for anyone interested in understanding how people behave and compete within sport and performance settings, this course is ideal for athletes, performers (dancers, artists, actors, musicians and photographers, for example), coaches, instructors / teachers of performers, sport managers, parents of young athletes and performers, as well as sport and performance scientists of all kinds who work with athletes and performers (including technologists, physiotherapists and medical doctors).

-Course graduates can apply the knowledge acquired to their own professional roles – for example, as performers, managers, coaches or medical support staff.
-The course also offers continuing professional development for coaches, managers, media personnel and sport scientists, as well as providing a pathway to more advanced study of Sport Psychology at Masters level.
+Course graduates can apply the knowledge acquired to their own professional performance roles – for example, as performers/athletes, managers, coaches, employers and support staff.
+The course also offers continuing professional development for coaches, managers, media personnel and sport scientists.

 “I really enjoyed studying and working with Dr Olivia Hurley on her Certificate in Sport Psychology programme.
 I learned what sport psychology is really about – such as the science and research behind the use of various mental skills, techniques and strategies in order to enhance my performances, not just in my sport, but also in my day-to-day life.
 I would highly recommend Dr Hurley’s programme to any individuals interested in getting the best out of their sport and their lives”.